khulnasoft-bot/primeagent/README.md

 ## 🤝 **Contributing**

 We welcome developers of all backgrounds.
-Help us make Aiexec the best open-source platform for AI orchestration.
+Help us make Primeagent the best open-source platform for AI orchestration.

 <div align="center">